 In-depth analysis of MBTI personality types and unlock exclusive stress response strategies

-What exactly is stress, is defined from a physiological point of view, as “the body’s specific response to stimulation (such as fear or pain) that can disrupt or interfere with normal physiological balance.”
-The National Institute of Occupational Safety and Health (NIOSH) believes that ‘when work requirements do not match employees’ abilities or resources, harmful physical and emotional reactions will occur, which is stress.’
+Stress, from a physiological point of view, is defined as “the body’s specific response to stimulation (such as fear or pain) that disturbs or interferes with normal physiological balance.”
+The National Institute of Occupational Safety and Health (NIOSH) believes that 'when work requirements do not match employees' abilities or resources, harmful physical and emotional reactions will occur, which is stress.'
 Stress has an important impact on our lives and physical and mental health.
 So what are the differences between people with different MBTI personality types?

 Stress sources and stress manifestations of each MBTI personality type